pyeventsourcing/eventsourcing/docs/topics/process.rst

-support is being considered but will probably be restricted to processes similar to replication or translation that will write one record for each event notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's light weight transactions.
+support is being considered but will probably be restricted to processes similar to replication or translation that will write one record for each event notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's lightweight transactions.

 Process application